 In the newer standard IEEE 802.1Q-2014, the Bridge Priority is interpreted differently.
 The highest 4 bits represent the Bridge Priority.
 The lower 12 bits are reserved for the VLAN ID and are all zero.
-As a consequence, the bridge administrator can set the Bridge Priority in steps of 4096.
+As a result, the bridge administrator can set the Bridge Priority in steps of 4096.
 The default value is 32768 (8000H), and the max. value is 61440 (F000H).

-The 6 lowest-value bytes of the Bridge Identifier are the bridge's MAC address.
+The 6 lowest-value bytes of the Bridge Identifier are the MAC address of the bridge.
 The MAC address lets each bridge have a unique Bridge Identifier.

-Figure 39: Bridge Identifier, Example (interpretation according to IEEE 802.1D-1998, values in hexadecimal notation)
+Figure 38: Bridge Identifier, Example (interpretation according to IEEE 802.1D-1998, values in hexadecimal notation)

 Each path that connects 2 bridges is assigned a cost for the transmission (path cost).
-The device determines this value based on the transmission speed (see table 32 on page 194).
+The device determines this value based on the transmission speed (see table 34 on page 212).
 The device assigns a higher path cost to paths with lower transmission speeds.

-Alternatively, the Administrator can set the path cost.
+As an alternative, the Administrator can set the path cost.
 Like the device, the Administrator assigns a higher path cost to paths with lower transmission speeds.
 However, since the Administrator can choose this value freely, he has a tool with which he can give a certain path an advantage among redundant paths.

-The root path cost is the sum of the individual costs of those paths that a data packet has to traverse from a connected bridge's port to the root bridge.
+The root path cost is the sum of the individual path costs from the port of the connected bridge to the root bridge.